Matthew 12

 and a smoldering wick He will not quench,

-until He leads justice to victory.
+until He should put forth judgment to victory.

 A House Divided